KevinWorkman/HappyCoding/examples/p5js/libraries/_posts/2021-01-28-random-notes.md

 This sketch uses the [p5.sound library](https://p5js.org/reference/#/libraries/p5.sound) to play random notes.
 It also draws a line based on the speed and the notes it plays, so you get a visualization of the random "song" it plays.

-I created this for the 28th day of [Genuary](https://genuary2021.github.io/) which had a prompt "Use sound."
+I created this for the 28th day of [Genuary](https://genuary2021.github.io/) which had a prompt of "Use sound."

 ![random notes](/examples/p5js/libraries/images/random-notes-2.png)
 ![random notes](/examples/p5js/libraries/images/random-notes-3.png)